chirag127/engineering-notes-all-sems/allnotes/notes/2_wt/bing/Balanced/all/notes_2_wt_bing_Balanced_all_.md

 - Web development is the functional and interactive aspect of a web page, such as navigation, user input, data processing, etc. Web development is usually done using tools like PHP, Python, Ruby, etc.
 - Web page designing follows some principles and guidelines, such as usability, accessibility, responsiveness, consistency, etc.
 - Web page designing also requires some skills and knowledge, such as creativity, communication, problem-solving, etc.

+# HTML in Web Page Designing

+- HTML stands for HyperText Markup Language.
+It is used to design web pages using a markup language.
+- A markup language is a set of symbols or tags that define the structure and content of a document.
+HTML tags are enclosed in angle brackets (< and >) and usually come in pairs, such as <p> and </p> for paragraphs.
+- HTML tags can contain text, images, links, forms, tables, lists, and other elements that make up a web page.
+HTML tags can also have attributes that provide additional information or modify the appearance or behavior of the elements.
+- HTML documents have a basic structure that consists of a declaration, a head, and a body.
+The declaration specifies the version of HTML used, the head contains metadata such as the title and style sheets, and the body contains the actual content of the web page.
+- HTML documents are saved with a .html or .htm extension and can be viewed in a web browser.
+A web browser is a software application that interprets HTML code and renders it as a web page on the screen.
+- HTML is often used in conjunction with CSS (Cascading Style Sheets) and JavaScript to create dynamic and interactive web pages.
+CSS is a language that defines the presentation or layout of HTML elements, such as colors, fonts, margins, and positioning.
+JavaScript is a scripting language that adds functionality or interactivity to HTML elements, such as animations, validations, and events.
+- HTML is one of the most popular languages to design web pages and their content.
+HTML uses different tags, elements, images and some latest components to make web pages more attractive and user-friendly.
+- Designing web pages by using HTML is one of the simplest concepts.
+There are some scenarios that define how to design a web page in HTML.
+They are as follows:
+  - Editor: In this scenario, we are going to write some HTML code by using the editor.
+There are various editors available nowadays like notepad++, brackets, TextEdit, etc. We can write HTML code in any text editor and save it with a .html or .htm extension.
+Then we can open the file in a web browser and see the output.
+  - Online: In this scenario, we are going to use some online tools or platforms that allow us to write and run HTML code in the browser.
+For example, we can use W3Schools, CodePen, JSFiddle, etc. These tools provide us with an editor, a preview, and some options to modify the code and see the changes instantly.
+  - Template: In this scenario, we are going to use some pre-designed templates or themes that are available online or offline.
+These templates or themes provide us with a ready-made web page that we can customize according to our needs.
+We can download or import the template or theme and edit the HTML code in an editor or online tool.
+Then we can save the file and view it in a web browser.